timmo001/system-bridge-website/src/pages/docs/running.md

 title: Running
 ---

 To run the backend server use the desktop shortcut which will launch the application for you.

+You can enable autostart in the settings.
+This may require restarting the application to apply.

+## Linux (Terminal)

 If you are a linux user, you can also launch the app via the terminal:

 ```bash
 system-bridge backend
 ```

-### Running as a Service

-#### Linux (systemd)
+## Linux (Systemd)

 > [!WARNING]
 > Not supported with AppImage or Flatpak.